zkrising/Tachi/docs/docs/codebase/import/conv-failures.md

 ## Internal Failure

-This is an internal failure, and thrown when something bad has occured on our end.
+This is an internal failure, and thrown when something bad has occurred on our end.

 The most common case for throwing this is the "Song-Chart" desync.
 This occurs when a chart has no parent song (and